Vivekananda986/Movie-Review-App/README.md

 # Movie Review App

-Welcome to the Movie Review App!
 This full-stack application offers a seamless experience for movie enthusiasts to explore, watch trailers, and share their thoughts through reviews.

 ## Description

 The Movie Review App is a dynamic platform that combines cutting-edge technologies to deliver an immersive movie-watching experience.
 With React powering the frontend, Spring Boot driving the backend, and MongoDB handling the database operations, users can seamlessly navigate through movie details, trailers, and reviews.

-## Features
+## Key Features

-- Explore movie details
-- Watch trailers
+- **Movie Details:** Dive deep into comprehensive movie details, including posters, titles, release dates, and trailers.
+- **User Interaction:** Engage with the platform through intuitive UI elements, including login, registration, and review posting functionalities.
-- Share reviews
+- **Community Reviews:** Share your insights and opinions by posting reviews for your favorite movies.

-## Key Responsibilities and Achievements

-- Engineered a robust full-stack solution integrating frontend (React), backend (Spring Boot), and database (MongoDB) technologies.
-- Designed intuitive user interfaces for effortless navigation and engagement using React and Material-UI components.
+## Technologies Used

+### Frontend
+- React
+- Bootstrap
+### Backend
-- Developed RESTful API endpoints with Spring Boot for efficient communication between frontend and backend systems.
+- Spring Boot 3.1.2

-- Implemented MongoDB to store movie details and user-generated reviews, ensuring data integrity and scalability.
-- Collaborated with cross-functional teams to deliver a user-friendly and feature-rich application.
+### Database
+- MongoDB

 ### Dependencies